Amswho/projects/3D_Modeling/OC_Fusion360.md

 ---

 **Screenshots of the Process**
-(Include images or progress shots of the modeling process here)

 This project highlights the iterative process of design and modeling in Autodesk Fusion, showcasing how initial sketches evolve into a detailed, fully realized figure.